OFDataCommittee/mlfoam/README.md

   - open-source research projects and proposals around OpenFOAM and ML
   - blog posts, presentations, videos
   - lecture material
+- organize an OpenFOAM + ML hackathon once a year

 ## How to get in touch